karol-kujawski-wttech/cypress-to-playwright-ai-agent/README.md

 # 🎭 Cypress to Playwright Test Converter

-An intelligent agent for automatically converting Cypress tests to Playwright tests using AI, with built-in stability checking.
+An intelligent agent for automatically converting Cypress tests to Playwright tests using AI, with built-in stability checking and fixing.

 ## ✨ Features